syncfusion-content/maui-docs/MAUI/PDF-Viewer/Text-Search.md

 1. If search is running for a long time.
 2. When a wrong key word is entered and initiated the search.

-See the following code example to cancel a currently running search.
+The following code example shows how to cancel a currently running search.

 {% tabs %}
 {% highlight C# hl_lines="10" %}